camillescott/barf/progress-report.md

 and getting out a rudimentary prototype.
 After that, I will focus on expanding its compatibility to a few more formats and writing up the results.

+The project code can be found on [github](https://github.com/camillescott/barf).
+The silly name is the result of a lab meeting where we discussed the potential of the program, and clearly, we're an odd bunch.

 ## References